junxit/us-congress-bills-113/metadata.md

 - 2013-07-22 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-163.
 - 2013-07-22 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-163.
 - 2013-07-23 — Received in the Senate.
+- 2013-07-30 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S6082)
+- 2013-07-30 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S6082)
+- 2013-07-31 — Message on Senate action sent to the House.